 Let’s get real is complementary to professional competency frameworks.
 It applies across the whole mental health and addiction workforce – it is not profession specific.
 The aim is to support the workforce in developing and maintaining shared values, attitudes, knowledge and skills.
 Regardless of role, these are needed by everyone to provide an effective service for people experiencing mental health problems and addiction and their whānau.
 This aligns with the New Zealand Health Strategy strategic theme of ‘one team’ and supports the priorities set out in The Mental Health and Addiction Workforce Action Plan 2017-2021, particularly priority 3 - A workforce that is competent and capable.

 There is growing recognition in the delivery of health services that values are important and that expression of values has a direct impact on the effectiveness of services.
 The Let’s get real values were developed collaboratively by people who experience mental health problems and addiction and their whānau, as well as people working in services.
 The values do not replace organisational values - they express the fundamental shared values across all mental health and addiction services.
-The refresh of Let’s get real is an opportunity to consider the ongoing relevance of the values and attitudes to support the workforce to effectively support people with mental health problems and addiction.
+The refresh of Let’s get real has provided an opportunity to consider the ongoing relevance of the values and attitudes to support the workforce to effectively support people with mental health problems and addiction.